 The 3 drivers that still decide local visibility

 Local search performance is not one thing.
 You are competing in at least three places: Maps results (the Local Pack), traditional organic listings, and AI-driven experiences.
 The mechanics evolve, but the fundamentals remain stable.
-Google’s own guidance describes local results as mainly based on relevance, distance, and prominence (sometimes described as popularity).
-See Tips to improve your local ranking on Google.
+Google’s own guidance describes local results as mainly based on relevance, distance, and prominence.

 Your job is to make it easy for platforms to understand: